ElektraInitiative/libelektra/doc/help/kdb-setmeta.md

 This command allows the user to set the value of an individual metakey.
 If a key does not already exist and the user tries setting a metakey associated with it, the key will be created with a null value.
-There is some special handling for the meta data atime, mtime and ctime.
+There is some special handling for the metadata atime, mtime and ctime.
 They will be converted to time_t.

-For cascading keys, the namespace will default to `spec`, because that is the place where you usually want to set meta data.
+For cascading keys, the namespace will default to `spec`, because that is the place where you usually want to set metadata.

 ## OPTIONS